Brno Observatory and Planetarium, Česko - Things to Do in Brno Observatory and Planetarium

 Top Things to Do in Brno Observatory and Planetarium

-Explore this 13th-century fortress that dominates Brno's skyline and houses the Museum of the City of Brno.
-The castle offers panoramic views over the city and features exhibitions on local history, art, and the fortress's dark past as a prison.
-The surrounding park provides a peaceful retreat with walking paths and gardens.
+Discover this imposing 13th-century fortress that dominates Brno's skyline and houses the Brno City Museum.
+The castle offers panoramic views over the city and features exhibitions on local history, including its notorious past as a Habsburg prison.
+The surrounding park provides a peaceful retreat with walking paths and scenic viewpoints.

 Getting There